Alocasia care guide

 MEDIUMS

-I grow my Alocasia in a soil mix, with of course soil, perlite, coco peat, coco chips and LECA.
-They absolutely thrive in that.
+I grow my Alocasia in a soil mix with of course soil, perlite, coco peat, coco chips and LECA.
+You can also grow Alocasia in moss or water.

 ------------------------------------